Polyconseil/getconf/docs/reference.rst

         The following values are considered as ``True`` : ``'on'``, ``'yes'``, ``'true'``, ``'1'``.
         Case variations of those values also count as ``True``.

+    .. method:: getint(key[, default=False])

+        Retrieve a key from available configuration sources, and parse it as an integer.

+    .. method:: getfloat(key[, default=False])

+        Retrieve a key from available configuration sources, and parse it as a floating point number.

     .. method:: get_section(section_name)

         Retrieve a dict-like proxy over a configuration section.